Clement25/dotfiles/tmux.md

     tmux new-session -s work

-Create a new session that shares all windows with an existing session, but has its own separate notion of which window is current:

-    tmux new-session -s work2 -t work

 Attach to a session:

     tmux attach -t work

+List all the sessions:

+    tmux list-sessions

 Detach from a session: `C-a d`.

+Switch to a session:

+    tmux switch -t work

+Create a new session that shares all windows with an existing session, but has its own separate notion of which window is current:

+    tmux new-session -s work2 -t work

 Switch between sessions: